 Internet - Everyone and anyone around the world can access the applications

-Intranet - Only authorized users from organization can access the application for which it has been built.
+Intranet - Only authorized users from the organization can access the application for which it has been built.

 OSI -Open System Interconnection.
 OSI Model describes the way application interacts with each other over a network.

-HTTP: Hyper Text Transfer Protocol is used to transmit web content.
+HTTP: HyperText Transfer Protocol is used to transmit web content.
 It uses TCP port 80

 Communication: Data is transmitted between source and destination.
-This involves sending and receiving of data packets between source and destination.
+This involves sending and receiving data packets between source and destination.

 There are 3 data transmission modes available to transmit the data